 When planning for migrations, some of the challenges associated with migrations are Re-IP of workloads, migrating firewall rules, NAT rules, etc. There are situations where re-IP is not feasible because of application dependencies.
 With L2 bridging, you don’t have to worry about this stuff at all.

-2: Migrate from NSX-V to NSX-T: NSX-V is phasing out slowly and there are a lot of customers who are still using NSX-V in their infrastructure.
+2: Migrate from NSX-V to NSX-T: NSX-V is phasing out slowly, and there are a lot of customers who are still using NSX-V in their infrastructure.
 It’s possible to migrate workloads connected to NSX-V logical switches to NSX-T overlay segments.

-3: Leveraging NSX-T Gateway Firewall: VLAN-backed workloads can leverage the NSX security services by having the traffic routed over a T1 or T0 Gateway.
+3: Leveraging the NSX-T Gateway Firewall: VLAN-backed workloads can leverage the NSX security services by having the traffic routed over a T1 or T0 Gateway.

 It’s time to jump into the lab and see things in action.